allansduarte/allansduarte.github.io/about.markdown

 Allan is also known for his dedication to innovating and your hands-on experience about scalability, helping several different startups in the past 5 years on these subjects.

-In his free time, he dedicates himself to the art of Muay Thai, his girlfriend, and his two beloved dogs.
+In his free time, he dedicates himself to the art of Muay Thai and his two beloved dogs.